Tencent/ObjectDetection-OneStageDet/yolo/README.md

 - pytorch 0.4.0
 ### Features
 - Include both Yolov2 and Yolov3
-- Good performance(trained with this implementation)
+- Good performance

   |544x544 |VOC2007 Test(mAP)|Time per forward<br/>(batch size = 1)|
   | :-: | :-:|:-:|
   | Yolov2  | 77.6% |11.5ms|
   | Yolov3  | 79.6% |23.1ms|

-  The models are trained from pretrained weights on imagenet.
+  The models are trained from pretrained weights on imagenet **with this implementation**.

 - Train as fast as [darknet](https://github.com/pjreddie/darknet)
 - A lot of efficient backbones on hand